statisticalbiotechnology/cb2030/questions/testing.md

  > In this particular case the *p* values are so ridiculously low that you should go back to the dataset and check for biases.
 That said, the purpose of a volcano plot is just this, that you should compare the fold change and significance.

 1. The threshold for the significance test depends on the study itself and this bar value can be adjusted from case to case which can unfortunately lead to *p* value abuse.
 Researchers can change the significance level bar so that the preferable/wanted result can pass under it.
 How can this be avoided and detected?
 Is there a rule how to choose a proper significance level?
- > No not really.
+ > A1.
+No not really.
 Normally we say that we should select significance levels before the experiment starts.
+ > A2.
+If the researcher, whom you suspect has committed *p* value abuse, has published the data of her research - along with the results - then you can use that data to repeat the null hypothesis testing with the default threshold(s) (0.01, 0.05, 0.1).
+Your results will then show if the researcher abused the *p* value or not.
+ It is harder to detect *p* value abuses if the researcher does not publish the relevant data, however.

 ## Bayesian methods